Appeals court asks DOJ to weigh in on whether Trump is immune in civil January 6 lawsuits – KION546

 The request is the latest in several high profile disputes where the Biden Justice Department has had to consider how far the legal protections around the office of the presidency go to shield Trump.

-It notably also comes as the Justice Department and special counsel Jack Smith are in the midst of a criminal investigation into the Trump-aligned efforts to disrupt President Joe Biden’s electoral win.
+Notably, it also comes as the Justice Department and special counsel Jack Smith are in the midst of a criminal investigation into the Trump-aligned efforts to disturb President Joe Biden’s electoral win and a day after the House select committee accused Trump of fomenting an insurrection.

 In the matter before the DC US Circuit Court of Appeals, Trump’s attorneys are arguing that the speech he gave at the Ellipse before rioters breached the Capitol was protected presidential speech and thus immune to civil lawsuits.